 It’s Monday again and time to get ready for the new week.
 Having a plan for dinner can help you avoid the stress of what to cook for dinner at 4 pm, when the kids are grumpy and hungry.

-This week we will be having a few skillet dinners, eating from the freezer and using the slow cooker too.
+This week on our meal plan, a few skillet dinners, eating from the freezer and using the slow cooker too.

-I’m using up leftover ham in the cheesy ham and potatoes dish that is quick and easy to make in the slow cooker.
+I’m using up leftover ham from Easter in the cheesy ham and potatoes dish that is quick and easy to make in the slow cooker.